Digital-Contraptions-Imaginarium/oa-runner/README.md

 oa-runner
 =========

-oa-runner is a collection of scripts to support runners who want to contribute to [Open Addresses UK](http://openaddressesuk.org) by calculating opportunities for investigating addresses that are nearby their planned running courses.
+oa-runner is a collection of scripts to support runners and ramblers who want to contribute to [Open Addresses UK](http://openaddressesuk.org) by surveying addresses that are located at a given distance or nearby their planned courses.

 **NOTE: this is a working prototype only**, but you are very welcome to feedback and contribute.
 Please use this repository's [issues section](https://github.com/Digital-Contraptions-Imaginarium/oa-runner/issues).